Limestone Aggregate Production

 Limestone is extremely versatile due to its unique characteristics, particularly when compared to other locally-available aggregates, such as clinker (“scoria”) and alluvial gravel.
 Specifically, limestone aggregates are desirable because they:

-- have a low to non-existant silica content – this reduces the risk of an alkali-silica reaction.
+- Have a low to non-existent silica content – this reduces the risk of an alkali-silica reaction.

-- have relatively low rate of thermal expansion – limestone’s resistance to expansion and contraction due to changes in temperature help it resist cracking and crumbling.
+- Have a relatively low rate of thermal expansion – limestone’s resistance to expansion and contraction due to changes in temperature help it resist cracking and crumbling.